ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

-    The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires a mapping file.
-These multi-variable files must also undergo some data selection, which may involve an external process for performance purpose.
+    The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires an ref:`Extra_facets file <extra_facets>`.
+These multi-variable
+    files must also undergo some data selection, which may involve an external process for performance purpose.

     The ``config-developer.yaml`` section for configuring IPSL-CM6 is :ref:`illustrated here <example_IPSL_config>`